ShobhitMaste/pagination-prime-table-datatable/README.md

 - Multi-page selection using batch input
 - API-based pagination
 - Dynamic UI controls using overlay panels

-It integrates the public **Art Institute of Chicago API** to fetch and display artworks.

 ---

 ## 🚀 Features